eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/explore-module/index.md

 Use this property to define a graph URI the user is allowed to work on.

+!!! info

-Note: If the property is set the Graph box is hidden.
+    If the property is set the Graph box is hidden.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |